Group of people in camouflage walking through the brush on a hillside with snow covered mountains in the background

 April 22, 2020

-Military Readiness Strikes Balance with Community Growth in Utah
+Military Readiness Balances with Utah Community Growth

 UTAH COUNTY, Ut. — Today, The Conservation Fund, in partnership with the Utah Army National Guard and USDA Natural Resources Conservation Service (NRCS), announced the permanent protection of roughly 400 acres of working agricultural land near the Camp Williams National Guard training site just south of Salt Lake City.
 This partnership supports Camp Williams’ training mission by maintaining the grassland area around the base as working agricultural lands, prohibiting future incompatible development, and preserving a migration corridor and habitat for mule deer and other wildlife.